hkurokawa/code-review-as-journey/presentation.md

 [.footer: Photo by [rawpixel](https://unsplash.com/photos/K1PGQK2coPM?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/)]

 ^
+Next I introduce some sideeffects in Android dev.
 1.If you add new Dangerous permission to the AndroidManifest, auto update will be disabled.
 So check if it's really necessary permission.